EffectPoP/LeoGatoExtensions/README.md

 composer build-server
 ```

-After a few minutes, the website will be available under `https://gatographql-{composer-vendor}-extensions.lndo.site`.
+After a few minutes, the website will be available under `https://gatographql-caponga-maronga-55-extensions.lndo.site`.

-(`{composer-vendor}` is an argument to the `initialize-project` command above; its default value is generated from the `php-namespace-owner` option.)
+(`caponga-maronga-55` is an argument to the `initialize-project` command above; its default value is generated from the `php-namespace-owner` option.)

 The URL is printed on the console under `APPSERVER URLS` (you will need to scroll up):